-1.4 Gbps 3X capacity increase 90% lower Internet billing These upgrades-which had to be completed within several weeks due to Greenland's incredibly short warm season-enhance service reliability by protecting antennas with RADOMES, and supporting Ku, Ka, C-band, linear, and circular signals.
-As a result, these ground stations support signal types used for a wide variety of applications and are optimized to withstand Greenland's harshest weather.
-In addition to substantially improving service availability and reliability, switching to a satellite-enabled network has significantly reduced Internet costs for Tasiilaq and Ittoqqortoormiit residents.
-Eliminating the costs associated with bringing fibrebased connectivity to remote regions via radio relay towers helped Tusass to offer Eastern Greenland customers flat-rate connectivity services, instead of volumebased billing, for the first time.
-"Previously, our customers in remote areas of Greenland had to pay close attention to their Internet usage," said Julie Rademacher, Head of Communications for Tusass.
-"We recently heard from a customer in Tasiilaq who was shocked that his Internet bill had dropped from 9,000Kr to 900Kr in one month.
-It's such a relief to him to be able to use the Internet as much as he wants without worrying about the bill moving forward."
+1.4 Gbps 3x capacity increase 90% lower internet billing These upgrades-which had to be completed within several weeks due to Greenland's incredibly short warm season-enhance service reliability by protecting antennas with RADOMES, are ensuring they are able to withstand Greenland's harshest weather.
+In addition to substantially improving service availability and reliability, switching to a satellite-enabled network has significantly reduced internet costs for Tasiilaq and Ittoqqortoormiit residents.
+Eliminating the costs associated with bringing fibre-based connectivity to remote regions via radio relay towers helped Tusass to offer Eastern Greenland customers flat-rate connectivity services, instead of volume-based billing, for the first time.
+"Previously, our customers in remote areas of Greenland had to pay close attention to their internet usage," said Julie Rademacher, Head of Communications for Tusass.
+"We recently heard from a customer in Tasiilaq who was shocked that his internet bill had dropped from 9,000Kr to 900Kr in one month.
+It's such a relief to him to be able to use the internet as much as he wants without worrying about the bill moving forward."
 At SES, investing in long-term partnerships that improve the wellbeing of our end-customers is central to who we are.
 Working closely with Tusass to understand their business needs enabled us to develop a solution that solves existing service challenges and lays the groundwork to continue meeting customer needs as their bandwidth requirements evolve.
-Our next-generation satellite fleet, which includes SES-17 and O3b mPOWER, are positioned to bridge the divide between what customers experience today and what they expect tomorrow, by offering low latency, high throughput services-wherever end-users are.
-"If you're a large telecommunications company, it's easy to be prioritised by your vendors, but if you're a smaller operator, then you really get to know how invested a vendor is in you as a partner.
-Our experience is that SES's focus is on its customers-and working with this team has made a huge difference for the people of Eastern Greenland."
+Our next-generation satellite fleet, which includes SES-17 and O3b mPOWER, are positioned to bridge the divide between what customers experience today and what they expect tomorrow, by offering low latency, high throughput services wherever end-users are.
 For additional information on this project, please contact info@ses.com SES HEADQUARTERS Château de Betzdorf L-6815 Betzdorf Luxembourg Published in December 2021.
 This brochure is for informational purposes only and it does not constitute an offer by SES.
 SES reserves the right to change the information at any time, and assumes no responsibility for any errors, omissions or changes.
 All brands and product names used may be registered trademarks and are hereby acknowledged.
-For more information about SES, visit www.ses.com SES^A
+For more information about SES, visit www.ses.com